Alternative High School, Wisconsin Statute 118.15

 Incarcerated Youth and Adults Program

-The Instructional Support Services Division provides adult education, basic literacy, and GED services to individuals held in area detention centers.
+The Learner Support and Transition Division provides adult education, basic literacy, and GED services to individuals held in area detention centers.
 The services are provided in collaboration with jail staff at the County of La Crosse.